pymc-devs/pytensor/doc/extending/creating_an_op.rst

             pass

         # Other type of implementation
-        # C implementation: [see aesara web site for other functions]
+        # C implementation: [see pytensor web site for other functions]
         def c_code(self, node, inputs, outputs, sub):
             pass